 - Circo T-shirt

-From this haul, they accepted 13 items which is only 30% of the bag.
-I guess if you took out my outdated items, it would be more on target (43% accepted) with their average acceptance.
+From this haul, they accepted 13 items, only 30% of the bag.
+If you took out my outdated items, it would be more on target (43% accepted) with their average acceptance.
 Five items were sold on consignment ($24.95), and the remaining eight were purchased outright ($9.99) for a total of $34.94.

 Is thredUP Worth It?

-Another thredUP user, Alicia Woodard, has earned $540.00 so far using thredUP.
+Another thredUP user, Alicia Woodard, has earned $540.00 using thredUP.

 So, would I suggest using thredUP to sell your clothes?